The primeval tradition of all mankind

 What is it that has come about through the children of Nut [goddess of heaven]?
 They have made war, they have raised up tumult, they have done wrong, they have created rebellion, they have carried out slaughter. … I will dispatch the Elders and destroy all that I have made.
 The earth shall return to the Abyss, to the surging flood, as in its original state.
 (Faulkner 1985)

-The history of the antediluvian world, culminating in destruction, has been transformed into a mystery which only the initiate can enter into.
-The children of Nut, the ‘sons of God’ in Genesis 6 and equivalent to Atrahasis’s Igigi, have instigated a rebellion against God affecting all humanity.
-God regrets having made the earth.
-After the Deluge, he appoints Horus, sitting on the throne in the person of his pharaonic re-incarnations, to reign in his place.
+The antediluvian world’s last days are now a mystery which only the initiate can enter into.
+The children of Nut, the ‘sons of God’ in Genesis 6 and the equivalent of Atrahasis’s Igigi, have instigated a rebellion against God that implicates all humanity.
+God regrets having made the earth, and after the Deluge he appoints Horus to reign in his place, sitting on the throne in the person of his pharaonic re-incarnations.

 The original paradise was lost: men’s direct link with God was severed or eclipsed, the closeness between the heavens and the earth was replaced by a vast gap without a bridge, the gifts of immortality and resurrection melted away, and death, disease and disharmony came.

-This might well be a summary of Genesis 3, where the first humans disobeyed their maker and ate of the tree of the knowledge of good and evil.
-Through that act they became intimately acquainted with good and evil.
-They forfeited the opportunity to eat of the tree of life and were expelled from the garden.
+Genesis similarly recounts how the first humans disobeyed their maker and ate of the tree of the knowledge of good and evil, thereby forfeiting the right to eat of the tree that promised immortality.
+They were expelled and irremediably barred from the garden.

 In his twelve-volume work Der Ursprung der Gottesidee (‘The Origin of the Idea of God’), published between 1912 and 1955, Wilhelm Schmidt assembled a mass of anthropological evidence which countered the assumption that monotheism emerged after other forms of religion.
 The peoples who most clearly recognised a morally exalted supreme being, an all-powerful creator from whom mankind had become alienated, were, he found, those who were historically and geographically most remote from civilisation.

-Konrad Preuss, director of Germany’s National Museum in Berlin and a pioneer of the theory that magic lay at the root of religion, came to the same conclusion.
-In a paper entitled ‘The high god amongst culturally impoverished peoples’ he observed (1922):
+Konrad Preuss, director of Germany’s Ethnological Museum in Berlin and a pioneer of the theory that magic lay at the root of religion, admitted that the evidence was much as Schmidt gave it.
+In a paper entitled ‘The supreme deity among culturally impoverished peoples’ he observed (1922):

 All students of the subject who have deliberately concerned themselves with these supreme deities now agree that they are not the last stage of a development, the headstone of the corner in the temple reared by human thought to its gods, but may be an early religious testimony.
 In fact there are cases in which the only information we possess is that such a single god exists.